Tales from the Hood: "Welcome to My Mortuary" (wraparound #1)

 Stack, Ball, and Bulldog think Mr. Simms is crazy after hearing the story.
-After looking into another casket, the contents of which are not seen, Mr. Simms tells them a story about a boy named Walter.
+They look into another casket.
+The contents are not seen but the gangsters recoil in shock and ask what happened to him.
+Mr. Simms tells them a story about a boy named Walter.

 "Boys Do Get Bruised"

 Walter Johnson is a quiet and sensitive boy who transfers to a new school one day with bruises around his cheek and eye.
 Walter's caring teacher Richard Garvey notices the bruises and talks to Walter.
 He initially thinks that the school bully Tyrone gave him the bruises.
 Although Tyrone has bullied Walter, Walter claims that the bruises came after he was attacked by a monster.
 A few days later, he shows up with a bruised arm.
 While the other children play, Walter sits inside and draws pictures of Tyrone and the monster.
 Walter explains to Garvey that he can overcome something he doesn't like, such as the monster he keeps talking about, by destroying an image of it.
-After Garvey leaves, Walter crumples up the drawing of Tyrone, causing the real Tyrone to suffer spontaneous injuries.
+After Garvey leaves, Walter crumples up the drawing of Tyrone; causing the real Tyrone to suffer spontaneous injuries.

 Later that night, Garvey visits Walter's home and asks Walter's mother Sissy about the monster.
 Sissy claims that Walter's injuries are the result of his own clumsiness.
 She then tells Walter not to reveal anything about the monster to anyone else.
 Sissy's domineering boyfriend Carl comes home.
 Mr. Garvey eventually leaves.
-Seen through Walter's imagination, it is revealed that Carl is, in actuality, the "monster".
+Seen through Walter's imagination, it is revealed that Carl is - in actuality - the "monster".
 Thinking that Walter is mocking him by drawing him as a monster, Carl begins to attack Walter and then hits and whips Sissy with a belt when she intervenes.

 Garvey turns around to check on Walter and sees Carl beating Sissy through the window.
 Garvey runs into the house and begins to fight Carl.
-In a long fight sequence, Carl knocks out Garvey and almost kills a valiant Sissy.
-With Carl's attention elsewhere, Walter grabs a drawing he made of the monster, and begins to fold and crumple it.
+In a long fight sequence, Carl badly injures Garvey and almost kills a valiant Sissy.
+With Carl's attention elsewhere, Walter grabs the drawing he made of the monster, and begins to fold and crumple it.
 Carl's body crumples and collapses in a similar fashion.
-Sissy stomps on the wadded-up paper to kill Carl.
+Sissy then stomps on the wadded-up paper to kill Carl.
 Finally, Garvey gives the paper to Walter, who burns it.
 Sissy and Walter look on, relieved, as Carl's body is burned.